 Try Not to Feel Guilty

-You are not the reason why your spouse died.
-You should not feel as though you are responsible for anything leading up to and upon his death.
-Try to reject all of these guilty thoughts because they usually stem from the depression you're experiencing.
+You are not the reason your spouse died.
+You should not feel as if you are responsible for anything leading up to and upon his death.
+Try to reject all these guilty thoughts because they may stem from the survivor's guilt you're experiencing.

 Accepting the Loss of a Spouse

 As time passes, you will find that you will begin to accept the loss of your spouse.
 It's important to see this as a process, rather than a single event.